-The CXC has extensive on-line resources for Chandra proposers and a suite of software tools for All proposal-related material common proposal-related tasks. can be found at http://cxc.harvard.edu/proposer/.
+The CXC has extensive on-line resources for Chandra proposers and a suite of software tools for common proposal-related tasks.
+All proposal-related material can be found at http://cxc.harvard.edu/proposer/.

 6.1 On-line Resources

 6.1.1 The Proposers' Observatory Guide (POG)